cndota2/NG/README.md

-# NG
+# T.A
-DOTA2 TEAM Never Goodbye
+DOTA2 TEAM THE AWAKENED